andreipfeiffer/css-in-js/README.md

 ## Disclaimer

-This analysis is intended to be **objective** and **unopinionated**.
+This analysis is intended to be **objective** and **unopinionated**:
-I don't work on any of these solutions, and have no intention or motivation of _promoting_ or _trashing_ either of them.
+- I don't work on any of these solutions, and have no intention or motivation of _promoting_ or _trashing_ either of them.
-I have no prior experience with any CSS-in-JS solution, so I'm __not biased__ towards any of them.
+- I have no prior experience with any CSS-in-JS solution, so I'm __not biased__ towards any of them.
 I've equally used all the solutions analyzed here.

 <br />